 This episode demonstrates the following examples:

 - Did Not Get the Girl: Laura turns out to be engaged, and Jerry knows he has no chance with her.

-- Early Installment Weirdness: The soundtrack is different (at least in the original version), Jerry's apartment has different furniture, Elaine doesn't exist, Kramer's name is Kessler (Kenny Kramer hadn't yet gotten back to them on whether they could use his name), has a dog and is hinted to be an agoraphobic, the diner is called Pete's Luncheonette, and Claire, the waitress there, is meant to be the show's female role.
-This is actually kind of understandable.
-The pilot and second episode were aired nearly a year apart, time enough for all these re-tools to be thought out and worked into the show.
+- Early Installment Weirdness: The soundtrack is different (at least in the original version); Jerry's apartment has different furniture; Elaine doesn't exist; the diner is called Pete's Luncheonette, and Claire, the waitress there, is meant to be the show's female role; George's voice is closer to the Woody Allen impression it was intended to be; a plot point in the episode involves Jerry drinking regular coffee (in contrast to George having decaf); and Kramer's name is Kessler (Kenny Kramer hadn't yet gotten back to them on whether they could use his name), has a dog, is hinted to be an agoraphobic, and doesn't have his distinctive "high hair" that he's known for.
+All of this is actually kind of understandable; the pilot and second episode were aired nearly a year apart, time enough for all these re-tools to be thought out and worked into the show.

 - Unique Pilot Title Sequence: The pilot uses a very different end title and theme, and a slightly different opening title.
 The theme was rescored a few weeks later for syndication, and is no longer aired, though is featured on the Season 1 and 2 DVD.